Degree Programs and Projects

 g.
 Social Analysis (SOC)

 This category deals with the analysis of the individual in society.
 Courses in this area involve the systematic study of human behavior and the processes and results of human interaction through organizations and institutions, both formal and informal.
 Social analysis can be undertaken from a variety of perspectives: inductive (using data to make generalizations about human behavior), deductive (using principles to search for and to develop new theories), and normative (using values to recognize important questions and to evaluate alternative answers).

 h.
 Foreign Language (LNG)

 Speaking, listening, reading, and writing in a language other than one's own exercise and expand the mind.
 Because of the close interdependence between language and culture, study of a foreign language helps one gain insights into other societies and ultimately one's own.
 Courses in this category include many, but not all, of those taught in a foreign language or which focus on texts in a foreign language.

 2. Cultures and Civilizations Requirement

-Middlebury College believes that students should have broad educational exposure to the variety of the world's cultures and civilizations.
-Because cultural differences are based upon, among other factors, geography as well as history, ethnicity as well as gender, issues pertaining to cultural difference are integral to most of the academic disciplines represented in the curriculum.
+Middlebury College believes that students should have broad educational exposure to the variety of the world's cultures and civilizations, where these terms are broadly understood to intersect with geography, history, ethnicity, gender and other factors.
+Issues pertaining to culture are thus integral to most of the academic disciplines represented in the curriculum.
 Accordingly, Middlebury students are required to successfully complete four distinct courses to fulfill the cultures and civilizations requirement by taking a course in each of the following four categories:

 a.
 AAL: courses that focus on some aspect of the cultures and civilizations of Africa, Asia, Latin America, the Middle East, and the Caribbean.